rashmirrajashekara/docs/quick-start-guides/SGX Infrastructure - Ubuntu.md

 ### OS Requirements

-   UBUNTU 18.04.
-SKC Solution is built, installed and tested with root privileges.
+   UBUNTU 18.04/20.04.

+   Note: Similar to SKC Container QSG.
 Please ensure that all the following instructions are executed with root privileges

 ## **2. Network Requirements**